HelmutQualtinger/Primes/README.md

 been possibly deployed.
 Which is a logical contradiction in terms.
 The user does not care whether a program crashes with a core dump or with a traceback to line whatever in the Python Source.
-Tcl just transfer any type to anytype more or less gracefully.
+Tcl just transfers any type to any type more or less gracefully.
 Using "0" or even "" as 0 or 0.0 or false or none is in most cases the right think to do.